Don Bunce

 Dr. Don Bunce (January 17, 1949 – April 15, 2003) was an American football quarterback and orthopedic surgeon.

-Early years
+Early life

-Born in Redwood City, California, Bunce graduated from Woodside High School in 1967 and attended nearby Stanford University in Palo Alto, where he played behind Jim Plunkett, the Heisman Trophy winner in 1970 and first selection in the 1971 NFL Draft.
+Born in Redwood City, California, Bunce graduated from Woodside High School in 1967 and attended nearby Stanford University in Palo Alto, where he played behind Jim Plunkett, the Heisman Trophy winner in 1970 and first selection in the 1971 NFL draft.
 Bunce became the starting quarterback as a fifth-year senior in 1971 and led the Indians to the Pac-8 championship and a spot in the Rose Bowl against favored and unbeaten Michigan on New Year's Day.

 Rose Bowl

 With the scored tied at ten and less than four minutes to play, Michigan's 46-yard field goal attempt was short and right, but Stanford opted to run it out of the end zone.
 Although he made it past the five-yard-line before retreating, Jim Ferguson was pushed back from the three and landed in the end zone; the nearest official awarded a controversial safety.
 After the free kick, Stanford stopped Michigan and forced a punt.
 Trailing by two points with 1:48 left from his own 22-yard-line, a sleep-deprived Bunce completed five of six passes, driving 64 yards in eight plays to the Michigan 14 to set up a game-winning field goal attempt with sixteen seconds left.
 From just inside the right hashmark, placekicker Rod Garcia split the uprights from 31 yards and Stanford won, 13−12.
 Bunce was named Rose Bowl most valuable player, after completing 24 of 44 attempts for 290 yards and no interceptions.
 Earlier in the week, he was also awarded the 1971 W.J.
 Voit Memorial Trophy as the outstanding football player on the Pacific Coast.